hgorelick/NFLDraftAnalysis/README.md

     * And will likely extend that streak to 23 seasons: after an 11-5 campaign in 2017, the team is 6-7 in 2018 with three games to play.
 * The Atlanta Falcons went 42 seasons before putting together back-to-back seasons winning more than half their games.
 * Since the NFL expanded its playoffs from ten to twelve teams in 1991, the average number of teams to return to the postseason after qualifying in the previous season is 6.4 [1].
-It’s hard to win consistently in the National Football League.
+<br>It’s hard to win consistently in the National Football League.

 <br>[1]: https://thecomeback.com/nfl/nfl-2018-playoffs-retain-four-teams-last-year-tied-since-1991.html